Iran—the world’s leading state sponsor of terrorism—remains the greatest long-term threat to U.S. and Israeli interests in the Middle East.

 How Has Iran Sought Increased Regional Dominance?

-Iran has doubled the size of its defense spending over the past two years.
-In 2016, Iran deployed and declared operational the advanced Russian S-300 surface-to-air missile defense system.
-The regime has also deployed thousands of Islamic Revolutionary Guard Corps (IRGC) personnel to fight in the Syrian civil war.
-The IRGC arms, trains and funds tens of thousands of Syrian forces, Hezbollah terrorists, and Shia militiamen—some of whom operate directly along Israel’s northern border in the Golan Heights.
+Iran has doubled the size of its defense spending since 2015 and continues to expand its military reach across the region.
+In 2016, it deployed and declared operational the advanced Russian S-300 surface-to-air missile defense system, which threatens Israel’s air superiority in the region.
+The regime has deployed thousands of Islamic Revolutionary Guard Corps (IRGC) personnel throughout the Middle East and uses the group to arm, train and fund tens of thousands of pro-Assad Syrian forces, Hezbollah terrorists, and Shia militiamen—some of whom operate directly along Israel’s northern border in the Golan Heights.

 How Can I Get Involved?